 6. Hold an exercise pose while spelling each word.

 7. Say each letter and then spin around once.
 Take a bow after you end each word.

 8. See how many words you can spell while standing on one foot.
 Switch feet and try to spell more!

-9. Do jumping jacks, sit-ups, lunges, squats, etc. as the child says each letter.
+9. Have the child do jumping jacks, sit-ups, lunges, squats, or other movements as he or she says each letter.

 10. Tape letters around the room in alphabetical order.
 Have the child run and touch each letter as he or she spells out the word.